tarcinapp/tarcinapp-suite/README.md

 Tarcinapp Suite is an interconnected microservices family that helps you to create JSON APIs easily.
+For example:
 * `GET` - `/api/v1/books`
 * `GET` - `/api/v1/books/count`
 * `POST` - `/api/v1/books`